aslak3/MAXI030/MAXI030Core/README.md

 ### vector_mapper

 This entity deals with startup.
 Like most 68K based boards, a "trick" is used to map the ROM/flash into low memory only for the initial startup.
-After the initial Stack Pointer and Program Counter (2 long words, or 4 short words) have been read in, the system enters the normal runtime mode where address decoding will decode into the runtime address map, which is described below.
+After the initial Stack Pointer and Program Counter (2 longs, which needs 4 accesses to the 16 bit wide ROM) have been read in, the system enters the normal runtime mode where address decoding will utilise the runtime address map, which is described below.
 This is achieved by counting (with a shift register) Address Strobes edges; after 4 rising edges the vectors have been read and the system is in the normal runtime mode, indicated by a high vector_fetched output.

 ### addr_decode